hortonworks/dstream/README.md

 ==========
 > IMPORTANT: At the moment this is a research project with the primary goal of investigating the feasability of the approach.

-_The primary focus of the **DStream API** is to provide a [Stream-based](http://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) unified programming model to build **ETL-style** processes for **distributable data** and execute them in compatible target systems.
-While agnostic to any specific type of target system, the API exposes an extensible integration/delegation model to support a system of choice._
+_The primary focus of the **DStream API** is to provide a [Stream-based](http://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) unified programming model to build **ETL-style** **distributable data** processes to be executed in compatible execution environments.
+While agnostic to any specific type of execution environment, the API aims to provide an extensible integration/delegation model to support variaty of execution environments._

-The key distinction between [Java 8 Stream](http://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) and _DStream_ is the notion of _**distributable data**_, which implies that the actual data _may or may not_ be distributed, making _DStream_ somewhat of a universal strategy to build _**ETL-style**_ processes regardless of the location and/or the type of data as well as the execution system.
+The key distinction between [Java 8 Stream](http://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) and _DStream_ is the notion of _**distributable data**_, which implies that the actual data _may or may not_ be distributed, making _DStream_ somewhat of a universal strategy to build _**ETL-style**_ processes regardless of the location and/or the type of data as well as the execution environment it will be running in.

 The following code snippet shows an example of a quintessential _WordCount_: